soulshake/demo-cruncher/README.md

 Note: this usually takes at least 10-15 minutes to complete.

-Note: the name of the cluster (`default` in the example above) corresponds to the name of the Terraform workspace.
+Note: the name of the cluster (`default` in the example above) reflects the name of the Terraform workspace.
 If you want to deploy multiple clusters, you can change the Terraform workspace, and it should deploy another set of resources.
-You will also have to set `TF_VAR_cluster` environment variable when running Terraform commands in the `queue` subdirectory.
+In that case, you will also have to set the `TF_VAR_cluster` environment variable to the same value when running Terraform commands in the `queue` subdirectory.

-Create the SQS queue.
+#### Create the SQS queue

+The Terraform configuration in `./queue` creates an SQS queue and an IAM role with minimally scoped permissions.

+Run:

 ```bash
 cd queue